gilangluq/EDA.world-happiness-report/README.md

 ### Use Case:
 This analysis is intended for data enthusiasts, policy makers, and researchers interested in global well-being trends.
 It also serves as a hands-on project for those learning EDA and data visualization techniques.

+### Tips:
+If Github does not render the graphs or plots properly, please copy the ipynb URL and use NBviewer, Binder, or ReviewNB to see the graph.